-13.1.2 System Users
+5.1.2 System Users

-To automate the deployment and management of the cluster components, the Operator requires systemlevel Percona XtraDB Cluster users.
+To automate the deployment and management of the cluster components, the Operator requires system-level Percona XtraDB Cluster users.

 Credentials for these users are stored as a Kubernetes Secrets object.
 The Operator requires Kubernetes Secrets before Percona XtraDB Cluster is started.
 It will either use existing Secrets or create a new Secrets object with randomly generated passwords if it didn't exist.
-The name of the required Secrets (cluster1 by default) should be set in the spec.secretsName option of the deploy/cr.yaml configuration file.
+The name of the required Secret (cluster1-secrets by default) should be set in the spec.secretsName option of the deploy/cr.yaml configuration file.